fcapolini/aremel/README.md

 * `<:define>` declares a `seconds-counter` component with a `:count` value and an `:on-count` handler which gets executed each time the value changes.
 * `<seconds-counter>` creates an instance of the component.
 * Server-side, `:count` is initialized to zero at delivery time and `:on-count` is executed, but it uses `setTimeout()` which does nothing since anything in the future is left to the client.
-* The output page content-ready and contains  `Seconds: 0`.
+* The output page is content-ready and contains `Seconds: 0`.
 This way static clients like web crawlers get a fully indexable page, while web browser get a client-side web app with its initial state already expressed in an immediately displayable page.
 * Client-side, Aremel runtime is asynchronously loaded and the same process takes place, but this time `setTimeout()` is real, so after one second `:count` gets incremented (and automatically reflected in the DOM thanks to reactivity).
 This in turn executes `:on-count` and so on.

 ### JSX: